skip to main content

 In addition to the requirements above at the corporate level, there are specific investor requirements to be met as well:

-2. The stock must be acquired at original issuance as compensation or in exchange for cash or property.
-Acquisition through the secondary market does not qualify.
-Options, restricted stock units (RSUs), and convertible debt are considered original issuance.
+2. The stock must be acquired at original issuance directly from the corporation, either as compensation or in exchange for cash or property.
+Stock acquired through the secondary market does not qualify.

 Common Real-Life Issues for QSBS Investors